What is it?

 How are they diagnosed?

-Your physiotherapist will need to do some tests to differentiate between all the conditions that could cause calf pain.
-These will then need to be matched to how your injury occurred.
+Your physiotherapist will need to do some tests to differentiate between all the conditions that could cause calf pain and how your injury occurred.
 They will get you to do some functional tests, some stretches and then look at colour, location, tenderness of the area.
 They may need to do some additional testing to see which ones produce your pain.
-Generally further investigations are not needed but sometimes ultrasound scans may be needed to determine the severity if there is a tear.
+Sometimes ultrasound scans may be needed to determine the severity if there is a tear.

 What should I do if I have torn my muscle?